rlancer/graphql-merge/README.md

-# GraphQL - Merge Example
+# Merging RethinkDB and Postgres with GraphQL

-> An example which shows how to merge 2 data sources into one via GraphQL
+> An example which shows how to merge 2 data sources into one via GraphQL &middot; *[Read the full post on Medium](https://medium.com/@robizm/merging-rethinkdb-and-postgres-with-graphql-b8801f69c8ea)*

 ## Getting started